-In addition, student can earn college credit through no tuition cost Early Online College opportunities available in partnership with NOVA.
+In addition, student can explore Early Online College opportunities available in partnership with NOVA.

 In all cases, students must meet the entrance requirements of the sponsoring college/university and have their principal's permission to enroll in courses offered for college credit with those schools the division has partnered with for these opportunities.